netease-youdao/QAnything/README.md

 ```
 ### step2: Enter the project root directory and execute the startup command.
 * Execute the docker compose start command
+* **The startup process takes about 30 seconds.
+When the log outputs "qanything backend service is ready!", the startup is complete!**
 ```shell
 cd QAnything
 # Start on Linux